 Hybrid bikes often use more powerful disc brakes that give more consistent performance in wet weather, though at a slight weight penalty.
 They’re also equipped with plenty of mounts that enable you to carry more luggage, such as specialist pannier bags.

 If you need to bridge the gap between urban performance and confident handling, then our guide to the best hybrid bikes will give you all the information you need to know.

-Cons: Typically heavier than road bikes, and not as fast
+Cons: Typically heavier than road bikes; not as fast

-Touring bike: best for carrying luggage and travelling far
+Touring bikes: best for carrying luggage and travelling longer distances

 While a hybrid bike is best suited to the city, a touring bike is designed to take on everything from a commute to a continent-crossing adventure.

 They tend to have the same fast-rolling 700c wheels as road and hybrid bikes, but with fatter tyres that allow you to take on a mixture of terrain in comfort.